jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 CircleCI is a cloud-first platform, offering a fully managed service that lets your team forget about infrastructure.
 For startups or teams who want to focus 100% on development, this is a huge win.
 GitLab and Azure DevOps give you the best of both worlds, offering solid SaaS versions alongside self-hosted options for larger companies with specific data or security rules.

 Jenkins has its roots in the self-hosted world.
 This gives you total control over your environment, from the hardware it runs on to the security policies you enforce.
 You can stick it on your own servers, in a private cloud, or run it in Kubernetes.
-While the flexibility is unmatched, it also means your team is on the hook for all the maintenance—updates, security patches, and scaling the infrastructure.
+While the flexibility is unmatched, it also means your team is on the hook for all the maintenance - updates, security patches, and scaling the infrastructure.

 This infographic provides a snapshot comparison of Jenkins, GitLab CI, and CircleCI across key community and performance metrics.